oracle-livelabs/apex/online-bookstore-app/12-onboarding/12-onboarding.md

 25. Click **Save**.

 ## Task 2: Creating  Reset Password

+In this task, you will create a Reset Password page that allows users to securely update their password.
+The process includes validation checks, password confirmation, and redirection to the login page upon successful update.

 1. On page designer toolbar, Navigate to **(+ v)** and click **Page**.
     ![close dialog](images/12-2-blank-page-email.png " ")